 What Happened To You Book review

 I’LL ADMIT that I didn’t know a lot about trauma and how it shows up in our lives.
-Until very recently I hold the assumption that trauma had to be a big, gigantic thing experienced.
-I considered it a heavy topic related to extreme experiences like rape, racism, or abuse.
+Until very recently I considered it a heavy topic related to extreme experiences like rape, racism, or abuse.
+I hold the assumption that trauma had to be a big, gigantic thing experienced.

 After reading this book I realized I missed out on a lot.
 Not only does the majority of the world’s population deal with some form of trauma, but we also don’t need to have experienced the deeply distressing or disturbing moment ourselves, to be traumatized — which was also new to me.